Mike Brown nearing top 10 all-time wins among Sacramento era Kings coaches

 Since Rick Adelman left the Sacramento Kings, there have been 11 coaches who have tried and failed to bring success to the organization.
-And in less than one season, current coach Mike Brown has already surpassed five of them.
+And in one season, current coach Mike Brown has already surpassed multiple names.

 Let’s run down the coaches and their records since the last time the Kings made the playoffs: